HenrikBengtsson/jottr.org-blogdown/content/post/2023-07-02-parallelly_1.36.0.md

 We can also use `cloneNode()` to launch _additional_ workers of the same kind.
 For example, say we want to launch two more local workers and one more remote worker, and append them to the current cluster.
-One way to achive that is:
+One way to achieve that is:

 ```r
 cl <- c(cl, cloneNode(cl[c(1,1,2)]))